Welcome to Cedar Class (Year 1)

 Here is all of the other areas of the curriculum that we will be exploring this term…

-DT – Wheels and axels
+DT – Stable structures.
+Wheels and axles.

-Computing – Digital media and online safety
+Computing – Bee Bots and online safety.

-RE – Hinduism
+RE – Christianity.

 Homework

+It is incredibly important that children have the opportunity to read as regularly as possible.
+Not only does being able to read fluently help children in every subject, and therefore find learning easier, but more importantly, we are committed to fostering a love of reading.
 Your child will bring home a book that is matched to all of the sounds that they know.
 The book should be easy for them to read and create a feeling of success when reading at home.
 Please aim for your child to read with you at least three times a week.
-Reading the book several times helps children to hear themselves ‘be readers’ and they should be encouraged to use a ‘story teller voice’ once they have read the book once.
+Reading the book several times helps children to hear themselves ‘be readers’ and they should be encouraged to use a ‘story teller voice’.
 Children need to keep their reading book in their book bag every day, as sometimes they may be asked to read it to an adult.
-Books will be changed on a Thursday, ready to go home on Friday.
+Books will be changed on a Thursday, ready to go home on Fridays.
+Your child will also bring home a sharing book for you to enjoy with them.
+It is not a book that they will be able to read themselves but one to enjoy reading together with you.

 Phonics play.